Helping Yourself Live

 Reach Out for Support

-Many of us grew up believing, “Do it on your own so you don’t have to depend
+Many of us grew up believing, ‘Do it on your own so you don’t have to depend on anyone else.’

-when we are under stress.
-Who do you turn to?
-Give yourself permission to reach
+comfortable turning to when we are under stress.
+Whom do you turn to?
+Give yourself permission

 About the Author